brianberns/Setback/README.md

 The second-strongest suit is included iff the difference between its strength and the strength of the strongest suit is less than 2.

 #### Bootstrap
+These keys are used when bootstrapping a score-sensitive model from a baseline model.

 ### Playout key
 #### Establish trump
-This is a key used by the auction winner to establish trump with the first card played.
+These keys are used by the auction winner to establish trump with the first card played.
 | Position | Name | Possible Values | Description |
 |--|--|--|--|
 | 0 | Header | `E` | Establish trump. |